 Job’s Story And Recovery Within Christian Faith

+As long as spirituality is embraced at any level, the addict or alcoholic has a brighter future.
 Many outpatient Christian programs look to Job for inspiration.
 Job is a character in Christian literature with a story of overcoming pain and suffering.
-According to, Christianity cites Job’s story in the New Testament: the Epistle of James: 11, which points to Job as an example of perseverance in suffering:
+Christianity cites Job’s story in the New Testament: the Epistle of James: 11, which points to Job as an example of perseverance in suffering:

 Thus, Job is considered a hero in Christian text to be emulated.
 Although he overcomes difficult challenges, he sustains a connection with his humility, his mortality, and God’s capacity to forgive human beings of their wrongs if they are willing to concede.